 Employee background checks

-Employees should be thoroughly vetted to make sure they are trustworthy.
+Companies should vet employees thoroughly to make sure they are trustworthy.

 Fencing and 24/7 secure location

-Entry to the fulfillment warehouse should be controlled 24/7.
+3PLs should control entry to the fulfillment warehouse 24/7.
 Even if the warehouse is closed overnight, there should be security in place to prevent break-ins.